MicrosoftDocs/power-platform/power-platform/admin/configure-default-sync-filters.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing sync setting for Outlook or Exchange](media/default-sync-filter-1.png "Sync setting for Outlook or Exchange")

-There might scenario where you don't want to use the defulat sync filter logic.
+There might be scenarios where you don't want to use the defulat sync filter logic.
 In the screenshot below, an organization is using a sync filter template called **My Outlook Contacts** but the sync filter criteria in the template doesn't work for the organization.

 > [!div class="mx-imgBorder"]
 > ![Screenshot showing My Outlook Contacts filter](media/default-sync-filter-2.png "My Outlook Contacts filter")